-The encoders inputs are labeled EN1 and EN2.
-EN1 is for encoder 1 and EN2 is for encoder 2 which also correspond to motor channel 1 and motor channel 2.
+The encoders inputs are labeled 1B, 1A, 2B and 2A.
+1B and 1A are the inputs for encoder 1.
+2B and 2A are the inputs for encoder 2 which also correspond to motor channel 1 and motor channel 2.
 Quadrature encoder inputs are typically labeled 1A, 1B, 2A and 2B.
-Channel A of both EN1 and EN2 are located at the board edge on the pin header.
-Channel B pins are located near the heatsink on the pin header.
 Quadrature encoders are directional.
 When connecting encoders make sure the leading channel for the direction of rotation is connected to A. If one encoder is backwards to the other you will have one internal counter counting up and the other counting down.
 Use Motion Studio to determine the encoders direction relative to the motors rotation.
-Encoder channels A and B can be swapped in software using Motion Studio to avoid re-wiring the encoder or
+Encoder channels A and B can be swapped in software using Motion Studio to avoid re-wiring the encoder or motor.